walessy/SIMPLE-MT-Trading-Framework/docs/advanced-user-guide.md

 ### 4. Test Your Strategy

+1. Launch the containerized MetaTrader terminal using its desktop shortcut
-1. In MetaTrader, press Ctrl+R to open the Strategy Tester
+2. In MetaTrader, press Ctrl+R to open the Strategy Tester
-2. Select your strategy from the "Expert Advisor" dropdown
+3. Select your strategy from the "Expert Advisor" dropdown
-3. Choose a currency pair and timeframe
+4. Choose a currency pair and timeframe
-4. Click "Start" to run the test
+5. Click "Start" to run the test

 ## Advanced Features